dmvoloshyn/dmvoloshyn/05_engineering_patterns/01-String-Rewriting-Expession-Engine.md

 -   no AST layer
 -   minimal implementation

-The expression text acts as:
+The expression text acts simultaneously as:

 -   input format
 -   intermediate representation